Intermittent fasting is a pattern of eating that involves regular periods of fasting followed by periods of eating.

 To put it simply, non-eating and eating are blocked throughout the day.
 I have been using intermittent fasting for the last 18 months and will never go back!

-Please note, I am 40+ and my dietary requirements are not the same as someone under the age of 30 or those who are pregnant and breastfeeding.
+Please note that I am 40+, and my dietary requirements are not the same as someone under the age of 30 or those who are pregnant and breastfeeding.

 Here are the benefits and results:

 Because I’m only eating two meals a day, my caloric intake has decreased.
 This creates a lovely correlation with weight loss.
 After hours without food, the body exhausts its sugar stores and starts burning fat, known as metabolic switching.